Eric Rasmussen (baseball)

-Eric Ralph Rasmussen (born March 22, 1952) is a former professional baseball pitcher, and current coach in the Minnesota Twins organization.
+Eric Ralph Rasmussen (born March 22, 1952) is an American former professional baseball pitcher, and current coach in the Minnesota Twins organization.

 Career

 Early years

 Born Harold Ralph Rasmussen, he was originally known as Harry until legally changing his name to Eric during the – offseason.
 The right hander was originally selected by the Boston Red Sox in the fourth round of the January 1971 Major League Baseball draft, but opted instead to attend the University of New Orleans, where he was named first team All-America.
 The St. Louis Cardinals then selected him in the 32nd round of the 1973 Major League Baseball draft.
 He was the last player selected and signed in his draft year to play in the Major Leagues.